charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 For the compiler checking of the sub-role inheritance consistency, the rules are evident and intuitive. @Human_expert, @Expert_component, @Design_role are considered as equivalent, as well as @Human_expert_static and @Expert_component_static are equivalent.
 But @Static are not the same as the other static roles.
 If a class has only a static role, it can not inherit from a non-static role, and vice versa, except if the class has two abstraction roles. @Machine_tool and Graph_interf are compatible, for inheritance.
 The sub-role compatibilies are especially made in case of different programmers for the classes.

-In clprolf, we have to write a role for each class, even if we inherit from another.
+In clprolf, each class(or interface) has to indicate its role, although inheritance, because the programmer of the class must give its perpective for the class(abstraction or worker, especially), or for the interface.
 For the sub-roles, indicating it, when existing, is recommended to not forget the future inheritance check problems.

 * Ignoring inheritance checking
 These checks can be ignored, by using "@Forced_inh" and "@Forced_int_inh" keywords, on the class or the interface, or directly before the name of the inherited class or interface. @Forced_inh means "forced inheritance", and is for class inheritance. "@Forced_int_inh", is for interface inheritance(included interface to interface inheritance).
 So all the existing java code can be used and accepted, and we can program as we want to do it.
 Applied to a class or interface, these keywords concerns all the inherited types of the concerned class or interface.
 In the C# and PHP8 frameworks, there are only "forced" attributes upon the class or the interface, because of C# and PHP8 attributes limitations.